tanis2000/minigame-rust/README.md

 - Clone the SDL repo
 - Open the Xcode-iOS project and build the library for both the simulator and the device
 - Copy the resulting libraries in your target/[platform] folders
+- Clone the sdl2-image repo from http://hg.libsdl.org/SDL_image/
+- Open the Xcode-iOS project and build the library for both the simulator and the device
+- Copy the resulting libraries in your target/[platform] folders
 - Open the ios/minigame Xcode project and run it

 # Building the Android standalone toolchain